 The constant engagement of our lawyers in the ongoing processes in the port industry allows us to evaluate updates to specific legislation at the expert level as well as prepare changes at the level of codes, laws, and of regulations.
 We have performed the key role in the development of several draft laws and regulations on port issues.

 AGRECA is a member of the American Chamber of Commerce in Ukraine.
-Our lawyers are actively involved in the permanent Sea Ports Development Working Group of the American Chamber of Commerce in Ukraine.
+Our lawyers are actively involved in the Infrastructure Committee of the American Chamber of Commerce in Ukraine.
 Our works and propositions concerning redistribution of power within the entire management system in the port industry, attraction of investments primarily under concession, and implementation of independent port administrations on the basis of the Landlord Port model have been supported by other members of the Group and are discussed in the Ministry of Infrastructure and the Ukrainian Sea Ports Authority regarding further promotion of the reform.
 We also cooperate and maintain constant contacts with other leading consulting firms and experts in the port industry.

 * * * * *